-WHEREFORE as it has been shown no reasonable person would believe Ronald Fahy, a licensed Virginia Bar Association member, to be so ignorant of the law, rules, and rulings that govern attorney/client and work product but instead believe he intentionally misused them, the court has an obligation but to sanction him for his conduct.
-The Defendant hereby moves to issue sanctions to both punish him and to deter others of following his example and requests any or all of the following:
+WHEREFORE as it has been shown no reasonable person would believe Ronald Fahy, a licensed Virginia Bar Association member, to be so completely ignorant of the law, rules, and rulings that govern attorney/client and work product but would instead conclude he intentionally submitted to the court a motion that he knew was in violation of law and rule, the Court has an obligation to sanction him for his conduct.
+The Defendant hereby moves the Court to issue sanctions to both punish him and to deter others from following his example and requests the following:

-- 1. Fines paid to the Defendant for the time spent due to his misconduct, since the Defendants current wage would be neither a sanction or deterrent, the rate of a typical attorney (\$175-\$200/hour) is appropriate. - 2.
-Removing Ronald Fahy as Guardian Ad Litem. - 3.
-Order Mr. Fahy to comply with the subpoena. - 4.
-Vacate the Jan 18th order based on his recommendation. - 5.
-Recommend discipline by the Virginia Bar Association, or other suitable sanction.
+- 1. Order Mr. Fahy to comply with the subpoena. - 2.
+Remove Ronald Fahy as Guardian Ad Litem. - 3.
+Order Mr. Fahy to pay the Defendant for the time spent due to his misconduct, since the Defendants current wage would be neither a sanction or deterrent, the rate of a typical attorney (\$175-\$200/hour) is appropriate. - 4.
+Recommend discipline by the Virginia Bar Association, or other suitable sanction. - 5.
+Order such further relief as the nature of the case or the goals of equity require.

-Respectfully Submitted, Wesley C. Smith - Defendant
+Respectfully Submitted, Wesley C. Smith

-Wesley C. Smith 5347 Landrum Rd APT 1, Dublin, VA 24084-5603, no phone Defendant
+Wesley C. Smith, Defendant 5347 Landrum Rd APT 1 Dublin, VA 24084-5603 liamsdad@liamsdad.org no phone